Former Nederland councilman talks COVID death of family member - Port Arthur News

 The death has rocked his family, the former Nederland councilman told Port Arthur Newsmedia on Monday.

 “At first, I fought the vaccination for well over a year,” Hollier said.
-“This last couple of months I have known more people with it.
+“These last couple of months I have known more people with it.
 I have known more people to die within that last few months that I finally made the decision that I was going to go ahead and get vaccinated.
 I got my first shot already and I go this week to get my second shot.”

 Hollier maintains getting vaccinated is a personal decision but asks those in doubt to consider what is known.